-Even though the tourist-entry requirements for most nationalities are quite straightforward, Singapore is famously known for being a state of rules.
-What are the do’s and don'ts when traveling to the Lion City?
-Here’s our guide to entering Singapore, including what types of visas are available and the rules you’ll need to navigate for trouble-free travels.
+Even though the tourist-entry requirements for most nationalities are quite straightforward, Singapore is famously known for being a state that is committed to the rulebook.
+What are the dos and don'ts when traveling to Lion City?
+Here’s our guide to entering Singapore, including what types of visas are available and the rules you’ll need to navigate for trouble-free travel.

 The visa requirements for travel to Singapore depend on nationality, the number of days being spent in the country and the purpose of the visit.
 As a tourist, citizens of 164 different countries can enter Singapore for a period of 30 or 90 days without a visa.